-STP Ambition Medium term pan-Northern target (2030) Long term pan- Northern target (2050) Baseline (year) Explanation Improve overall journey time reliability compared to 2019 levels; primarily achieved through a strong emphasis on encouraging modal shift to public transport, rail and active travel.
-Reduce the proportion of the Major Road Network experiencing excessively unreliable journey times during the weekday peak to 2050 160 Reduce the proportion of the Major Road Network experiencing excessively unreliable journey times during the weekend to 2050 161 34.8% morning peak, 33.8% evening peak (annual average) (2019) 83% of paths experienced at least an hour of highly poor journey time reliability (annual average) (2019) Poor journey time reliability has significant adverse consequences for people, the economy and movement of freight.
+STP Ambition Medium term pan- Northern target (2030) Long term pan- Northern target (2050) Baseline (year) Explanation Transforming economic performance Improve overall journey time reliability compared to 2019 levels; primarily achieved through a strong emphasis on encouraging modal shift to public transport, rail and active travel.
+Reduce the proportion of the Strategic and Major Road Network experiencing excessively unreliable journey times during the weekend to 2050 161 journey time reliability (annual average) (2019) (BT & Atkins Mobile device data 2019; TfN TAME Congestion and Efficiency model) This is based on the proportion of SRN and MRN paths that experience average peak congestion for at least one morning peak (07:00 - 09:00) or afternoon peak (16:00 - 18:00) hourly period, or for at least one hour across the weekend.
+Poor journey time reliability has significant adverse consequences for people, the economy and movement of freight.
 There have been numerous estimates of the cost of congestion to the UK economy, most of which are on the order of billions of pounds.
-These costs can be alleviated through intelligent demand management measures and by promoting mode shift to active travel and public transport as well as investment in targeted local interventions to improve journey time reliability.
+Costs can be alleviated through intelligent demand management measures and by promoting mode shift to active travel and public transport as well as investment in targeted local interventions to improve journey time reliability.
 It is clear from evaluation evidence that building new roads can lead to induced demand and very limited improvements in congestion in the medium to long term.